 - Legendary weapons are Unique Weapons - they will never be procedurally generated, will have damage potential well above average for their Tier and have unique secondary attacks where applicable.

-A WEAPON BEING MORE RARE DOES NOT MEAN IT IS AUTOMATICALLY BETTER.
-It does mean, however, that it is much more likely to be better than a more common weapon, but sometimes the weapon generation system will pick the worst possible numbers out of the range it can select from and the weapon will not be as good as it could have been.
-To offset this, if a rare weapon has a more basic secondary attack, it will deal more damage than its more common bretheren and for 1-Handed weapons the possible stat ranges are more biased in favour of better damage and fire rate at higher rarities.
+A rarer weapon does not mean it is necessarily better than a common rarity.
+It does mean, however, that it is much more likely to be better than a more common weapon, but sometimes the weapon generation system will pick the worst possible numbers out of the range it can select from and the weapon will not be as powerful as it had the potential to be.
+To offset this, if a rare weapon has a more basic secondary attack, it will deal more damage than its more common variants and for 1-Handed weapons the possible stat ranges are more biased in favor of better damage and fire rate at higher rarities.

 Uncommon and Rare weapons have an assigned elemental damage type.
 Some damage types are more effective against specific enemies than others, but weapons are never ineffective against certain enemies because of their element - fire-type enemies will still take damage from fire-type weapons.
 In addition to determining the damage type, each element can apply a status effect.
 These can be damaging (like burning, poison, or electrified) or offer control by impairing enemy movement (like frost).
 The elemental damage type of each weapon is visible by the corresponding icon in the in-game tooltip.